Newborn moms can feel alone or wonder if they’re the only ones going through this. Here’s what I wish people told me about being a new mom.

-“How did you get through it??”
-I asked them during one family gathering.
+“How did you get through it?!”
+I asked them during a family gathering.
 I wanted to gauge how difficult they must’ve had it when their kids were newborns.

-But truthfully I didn’t think they had it as bad as I did—otherwise they wouldn’t seem so unchanged by parenthood.
+Even then, I still didn’t think they had it as bad as I did—otherwise they wouldn’t seem so unchanged by parenthood.

-And that’s what’s tough when you’re a mom in the thick of the newborn stage.
+And that’s what’s tough when you’re a mommy in the thick of the newborn stage.
 Down the line, we chuckle and reminisce about the struggles of being a new mom, long after the fact.
-When we can safely laugh about it, knowing we’ve crossed over and don’t have to experience it any longer.
+We safely laugh about it, knowing we’ve crossed over and don’t have to experience those struggles any longer.

-Unfortunately, that can leave many new moms feeling alone, even guilty.
-I spoke with a friend of mine who felt terrible for thinking negative thoughts about parenthood.
-She assumed she was alone in feeling this way, especially when everything you hear about babies seems all happy and positive.
+Unfortunately, that can leave many new mamas feeling alone, even guilty.
+A friend of mine admitted she felt terrible for thinking negative thoughts about parenthood.
+She assumed she was alone in feeling this way, especially when everything you hear about babies seems happy and positive.

 What I wish people told me about being a new mom

 I don’t deny that parenthood is filled with joyous moments, one many of us look forward to and relish.
 But being a new mom, especially in those early months, isn’t always so peachy.
-In fact, it can feel more draining than positive.
+It can feel more draining than positive.

-But that’s okay.
-To all the moms going through those difficult first few weeks and months, this is what I wish for you to know:
+But that’s okay, mama.
+To all the new mothers going through those difficult first few weeks and months, this is what I wish for you to know:

 1. You’ll have more hard days than easy ones

-Those baby photos your friends and family post on Facebook are misleading.
-You’ll usually see mom and dad, all smiles and holding their new bundle.
+Those baby photos your friends and family members post on social media can be misleading.
+You’ll usually see mom and dad smiling and holding their new bundle.
 We all smile for the camera, after all.

-But that’s just one second of their new lives as parents.
-The camera doesn’t capture all the other moments of frustration, hardship, worry or anxiety.
-We don’t take photos when our newborns fight sleep or when we’re scrambling to put dinner on the table.
+But that’s one second of their new lives with an infant.
+The camera doesn’t capture all the other moments of exhaustion, sadness, worry, or anxiety.
+We don’t take photos when the laundry piles up or we’re struggling with breastfeeding.

-But they exist, these hard days, and often more so than the easy ones.
-At some point, you’ll tip the scales so that soon, the easy days will begin to outnumber the hard ones.
-We just need to be patient with ourselves and understand that it’s all normal.
+But they exist, those hard days, and at this stage, more often than the easy ones.
+At some point, you’ll tip the scales so that soon, and the easy days will outnumber the hard ones.
+We just need to be patient with ourselves and understand that this is all normal.

-You’re not an anomaly because you got a total of three hours broken up in 20 minute chunks last night.
-It’s also normal that you were delirious and yelled at your husband for who knows what when the baby jolted you awake.
+You’re not an anomaly because you got a total of three hours of sleep broken up into 20-minute chunks last night.
+It’s also normal that you weren’t coherent, or that you yelled at your husband for who knows what when the baby jolted you awake.

-Other moms have rocked their weeks-old baby to sleep for over an hour, only to lose their temper when the baby refused to fall asleep (then felt guilty right after for yelling).
+You may have rocked your new baby to sleep for over an hour, only to lose your temper when he refused to fall asleep (then felt guilty right after for yelling).